 As a nonprofit professional, you’re likely very familiar with the idea of individuals giving to charities to receive a tax deduction in return.
-This is a common driver for many supporters and it’s one of many reasons why organizations see a barrage of donations coming in during the final months of the year.
+This is a common driver for many supporters and is one of many reasons why organizations see a barrage of donations during the final months of the year.

-When it comes to Facebook fundraising, many behind-the-scenes aspects can seem confusing for nonprofit organizations.
-For example, how these gifts are processed, how fundraisers are discovered, and how nonprofits can build connections with these fundraisers are all common points of confusion.
+When it comes to Facebook fundraising, many behind-the-scenes aspects can seem confusing for nonprofit organizations, such as how these gifts are processed, how fundraisers are discovered, and how nonprofits can build connections with their fundraisers and donors.
 In a similar vein, the specifications surrounding tax deductions can throw nonprofits for a loop.

-At GoodUnited, we’ve researched the Facebook fundraising process to help nonprofits just like yours raise more through the popular social platform.
-During that research, we’ve gotten to the bottom of how exactly tax deductions and donations receipts are handled.
-We’re passing this knowledge on to other fundraising professionals, like yourself, to help you better understand how to make the most of this important (and popular) stream of revenue.
+At GoodUnited, we’ve researched the Facebook fundraising process to help nonprofits like yours raise more through the popular social platform.
+During that research, we’ve gotten to the bottom of how tax deductions and donation receipts are handled.
+We’re passing on this knowledge to help you better understand how to make the most of this important (and popular) revenue stream.

-Are you ready to learn the ins and outs of Facebook fundraising and tax deductions?
+Ready to learn the ins and outs of Facebook donation and tax receipts?
 Let’s get started.

-In short, Facebook donations— as with nonprofit donations processed through any other channel— are tax-deductible.
-These donations are considered “cash donations,” and the deductibility of them is considered in a similar manner to that of a donor writing a year-end check to your nonprofit.
+In short, Facebook donations, like nonprofit donations processed through any other channel, are tax-deductible.
+These donations are considered “cash donations,” and their deductibility is considered in a similar manner to that of a donor writing a year-end check to your nonprofit.

-With that in mind, in order to claim a deduction for Facebook gifts, donors need a bank record or other written communication that confirms the gift was made.
+With that in mind, to claim a deduction for Facebook gifts, donors need a bank record or other written communication confirming the gift was made.
 This confirmation needs to include:

 The specific rules governing charitable deductions are subject to change.
 If you’re curious, we recommend reviewing the IRS parameters here.

 As we discussed earlier, for a donor to receive a tax deduction for a Facebook donation, they’ll need written confirmation of the gift.
-This is most often done through a tax receipt— which, thankfully, is readily available for Facebook donors.
+This is most often done through a tax receipt, which is readily available for Facebook donors.

-Facebook automatically generates tax receipts for donations and sends them directly to the donor’s email address.
+Facebook automatically generates tax receipts for donations and sends them directly to the donors’ email addresses.
 This is the email address on file with their Facebook account, so it’s important that this information is up-to-date.

 This receipt includes a few key pieces of information:

-This information is sent whether your nonprofit is signed up for payment processing through Facebook Payments or Network for Good.
-Further, this information can also be found in the user’s own Facebook Payment history, if the email is lost.
+This information is sent whether your nonprofit is signed up for payment processing through Meta Pay or Network for Good.
+Furthermore, users can also find this information in their own Meta Pay history if the email is lost.
 This should be all that Facebook donors need to receive a charitable deduction.

 Why is it important for your nonprofit to know this information?
-Well, once your nonprofit fully opts-in to Facebook fundraising and begins sharing the opportunity with supporters far and wide (something we highly recommend), there’s a decent chance you’ll receive a few questions in return.
-There are a few things we recommend to address those questions:
+Once your nonprofit fully dives into Facebook fundraising and begins hosting dedicated Facebook Challenges, you might receive a few questions from supporters.
+To address those questions: